 Instead, I began using it on the eczema on my arm, and surprisingly it worked really well!
 The Rejuvenique Oil calmed the itching immediately and helped heal my dry skin .
 Great, but there are a ton of other products out there for itching/eczema that are more affordable.

 I also tried using this on my face, but I ran into the same consistency issue – too thick.
 It wasn’t as bad as using it on my hair, but the oil didn’t feel like it was being absorbed.
-Instead it just sits on my face, like what happens to my skin naturally at the end of the day.
-It’s not too bad if I use the oil at night, but definitely not in the morning.
+It just sat on my skin.

 The Monat Rejuvenique Oil doesn't come cheap either - $99 for 1 fl. oz!
 In my opinion you can find much better hair or facial oils at a lower price.
-Even if you wanted to splurge, there are still better oils out there that don't involve contributing to the MLM scam that is Monat.
-Or you can just use a body balm for that and save the money for something else.
+Even if you wanted to splurge, there are still better oils out there with more elegant formulas, better ingredients, and better results.